wall-xavier/OTN-Simulation/README.md

 # WSS Simulation
-A python program created to simulate the inner workings of an Liquid Crystal on Silicon based Wavelength Selective Switch
+A python program created to simulate the inner workings of an LCoS (Liquid Crystal on Silicon) based WSS (Wavelength Selective Switch)

 In order to run this program you will need to install numpy using:
 ```